 The pumpkin painted teal, the color for food allergy awareness, signals to children they will find a fun, non-food treat at your home they can safely enjoy later.
 This year, we're giving out boxes of spooky tattoos!

-The Teal Pumpkin Project, now in its fourth year, was born out of one mom's desire to help ensure children with food allergies wouldn't feel left out on Halloween.
+The Teal Pumpkin Project, now in its fifth year, was born out of one mom's desire to help ensure children with food allergies wouldn't feel left out on Halloween.
 The national awareness campaign, led by Food Allergy Research & Education (FARE), has spread far and wide – reaching millions across the U.S. and beyond — in an effort to help create a happier, safer Halloween for all.

 “It’s clear that food allergies are a serious public health issue that we all must take seriously,” said Lois Witkop, chief advancement officer at FARE.
 “The Teal Pumpkin Project provides an opportunity for all of us to show empathy for kids who often feel excluded.
 We would love to see at least one teal pumpkin on every block – and it’s a terrific way for communities to come together to celebration inclusion.”